NEONScience/NEON-Data-Skills/_posts/workshop-events/2017-events/2017-08-29-NEON-API-Training.md

 ***

-This 1.5-hr workshop will be taught at Battelle's office in Boulder, CO.
+This 1.5-hr workshop will be taught at Battelle's office in Boulder, CO and limited to Battelle employees.
 A full video of the training will be available within two weeks of the training and posted here.

 <div id="objectives" markdown="1">